Rossmairm/Nessus-Scripts/README.md

 [AWS-Scripts]: <https://github.com/Rossmairm/AWS-scripts>

 ### IP list file
-Using `dev` again from teh previous example, IP list should look like this:
+Using `dev` again from the previous example, IP list should look like this:

 dev.txt
 ```